dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies0401.md

 # 0401.
 Introducing the Excel Object Model

 In This Chapter: 1) Introducing the concept of objects.
 2) Finding out about the Excel object hierarchy.
 3) Understanding object collections.
 4) Referring to specific objects in your VBA code.
 5) Accessing or changing an object's properties.
-6) Performing actions with an object's methods
+6) Performing actions with an object's methods.

 Everyone is familiar with the word object.
 Well, folks, forget the definition you think you know.
 In the world of programming, the word object has a different meaning.
 You often see it used as part of the expression object-oriented programming, or OOP for short.
 OOP is based on the idea that software deals with distinct objects that have attributes (or properties) and can be manipulated.
 These objects are not material things.
 Rather, they exist in the form of bits and bytes.